-Note that this approximation does not change if we use $\gamma_1$ or $\gamma_2$ because $\Phi$ is insensitive to scales of $\lambda$.
-We also emphasise that the cosmic time range corresponding to $z\in (0,0.15)$ is $t\in (13.721,11.821)$ Gyrs (using $H_0 \approx 69.6$ Mpc/(km s), $\Omega_{m,0}$ = 0.286 in a flat universe).
+\\ We emphasise that the cosmic time range corresponding to $z\in (0,0.15)$ is $t\in (13.721,11.821)$ Gyrs (using $H_0 \approx 69.6$ Mpc/(km s) and $\Omega_{m,0}$ = 0.286 in a flat universe).
 This time range allows $\Phi$ to vary. $\Phi$ evolves with the time, but it is always spherically symmetric.
 The time evolution is only produced by the movements of the galaxies in the perturbed metric.
 We are neglecting anisotropic effects, merging processes, and any other non-ideal effect.
 This is a simple approach.